Belief Acquisition as Stochastic Filtering: A General Setting for Filtering

-It is common when filtering to also need to estimate some unknown parameters in the transition and observation models.
-This can be handled elegantly with conditional filters, in a way that, at least for a conditional {\em particle} filter, is similar to the nested particle filter of \citeA{Crisan:2017,Crisan:2018}.
-Suppose the parameter space is $X$.
-Then $X$ becomes an argument of the domains for the schema, transition model, and observation model.
-Thus, in the conditional case, a schema has the form
+In the conditional filter setting, the space $X$ becomes an argument of the domains for the empirical, transition, and observation schemas relevant to $Y$.
+Thus, in the conditional case, an empirical schema has the form